-Perhaps one of his best-known early works was Edinburgh: Picturesque Notes an account of his home city which appeared in December 1878
+Perhaps one of his best-known early works was Edinburgh: Picturesque Notes an account of his home city that appeared in December 1878

-The Stevensons travelled extensively to try to find a climate that best-suited his health and for the final four years of his life they lived on the Pacific island Samoa.
+The Stevensons travelled extensively to try to find a climate that best suited his health and for the final four years of his life they lived on the Pacific island of Samoa.
 He died of a brain haemorrhage there aged only 44 years old, on 3 December 1884.

 His best-known works are: